 In addition to tuition scholarships, the Brown Center for Public Humanities provides other forms of support for student activities.

 Conference Funds: Each year public humanities MA students are awarded up to $500 for online webinars, travel to conferences and other professional development activities not available at Brown.

 Community employment: The Center for Public Humanities coordinates a variety of public humanities-related employment opportunities at the Center and at local institutions.
 These positions pay an hourly salary and work hours can be scheduled to complement students’ schedules.
 Total hours available are limited each semester.
 Visit the Student Employment page for more information.

 Fellowship for the Study of the Public History of Slavery: One fully-supported two-year fellowship is available each year for a student pursuing an M.A. in public humanities who is dedicated to working in museums and other cultural institutions on issues related to the history and legacy of slavery.
 The fellowships are intended to help prepare future professionals who can help museums and cultural institutions address controversial issues, teaching the public and initiating broad conversations about slavery, race and racism, and retrospective justice.
 The fellowships cover tuition, fees, and a stipend.
 Students applying for this fellowship should indicate their interest on their application, and explain in their personal statement how their academic and professional preparation and career goals make them appropriate candidates for this fellowship.

-The M.A. program in public humanities participates in City Year's give a year Partnership.
+City Year's University Partnership: The M.A. program in public humanities participates in City Year's University Partnership.
 City Year corps members, alumni and current/former staff who are accepted to the public humanities M.A. program are eligible for financial assistance, including an application fee waiver.
 For more information regarding the City Year partnership, and benefits to accepted MA in Public Humanities students, visit the City Year Alumni portal.